-When it’s part of a comprehensive CRO strategy, A/B testing helps identify and validate site changes that have the following benefits:
+When it's part of a comprehensive CRO strategy, A/B testing helps identify and validate site changes that drive real business outcomes:

 A/B testing is not the only method for determining the impact of website changes, though.

-While slightly more rare, and only possible for bigger brands with a lot of traffic, multivariate testing (MVT) is an alternative to split testing.
+While slightly rarer, and only possible for bigger brands with a lot of traffic, multivariate testing (MVT) is an alternative to split testing.

-With A/B testing, you can test two or more versions of a web page or a specific element on a page to understand user behaviors.
+With A/B testing, you test two or more versions of a page or a specific element to understand user behavior.
 By extension, you can develop hypotheses about how to influence their behaviors to increase average order value or boost conversion rate, for example.
-These tests can get you insights faster than their multivariate counterparts.
-And, because they typically test significant website changes, they can often result in more impactful results.
+These tests can get you insights faster than their multivariate counterparts, and because they typically test significant website changes, they can often result in more impactful results.

 Alternatively, multivariate testing compares different variants of a webpage or different combinations of changes to see which one performs best.
 For example, you might want to test combinations of different headlines, subheadlines, hero images, and buttons in the hero section of your site.

 These two types of testing complement each other.
-A/B testing helps brands gather intel on their customers and develop overarching hypotheses, while MVT can help you to further optimize and find the right combination of elements.
+A/B testing helps brands gather customer insights and develop overarching hypotheses, while MVT can help you further optimize and find the right combination of elements.

-It must be said, however, that MVT isn’t necessary for most brands doing minimal A/B testing.
-Plus, for statistical reasons, it requires a big website, so it’s not worthwhile for lower-traffic ecommerce sites.
+It must be said, however, that MVT isn't necessary for most brands doing minimal A/B testing.
+Don't run multivariate tests if your store does fewer than roughly 3,000 orders per month.
+You'll dilute results and never reach significance.
+For statistical reasons, MVT requires a big website with heavy traffic, so it's not worthwhile for lower-traffic ecommerce sites.

 For instance, while a simple A/B test might only have two variants, an MVT test might have a different variant for each of several changes to test all possible combinations.
 So, say you have two versions of a headline, a subheadline, and a button.
 You'd have the equivalent of nine A/B test variants.
 You'd need a high volume of traffic to get enough eyes on each variant to produce accurate results.